cesar-ilharco/acl-2020/_posts/2021-01-15-reproducibility-faqs.md

 ### Q1: As an author, am I required to full out the reproducibility checklist in the full-paper submission form?

 A1: Yes.
 You won't be able to submit the full paper without filling out the reproducibility checklist first.
-Note
+Note that some items in the checklist may not be relevant to your submission.
+For example, a dataset paper might